|

 Kansas City, Kansas.

-save for playing in an orchestra for various
+opportunities for Scott, save for playing in an

 documents that the graves of James Scott and his